 Currently, the manufacturer of Roundup, pharmaceutical giant Bayer, is seeking to settle the cases against them in hopes that they can put this experience behind them and return to usual business.
 Whether this will work out for them, however, is still unclear.
 Bayer reportedly offered $8 billion to settle 18,000 pending cases, but the plaintiff’s committee of attorneys seeks $10 billion.
 But, like asbestos and other cases where the harm is not immediate with exposure, the cases will not stop.
 Additionally, the public outcry against Roundup is only getting stronger.
 Many won’t be satisfied until Roundup is taken off the market for good.

-Here is the other issue that could blow up this settlement that Bloomberg wrote about last month (December 2019).
+Here is the other issue that could blow up this settlement that Bloomberg wrote about recently.
 Bayer wants this litigation over yesterday.
 But, like I just said, there will be more cancer claims from this pesticide.
-Someone said the other day — and I don’t know it if is true — that 70% of the glyphosate that has been used in human history has been used in the last 10 years.
+Someone said the other day — and I don’t know if it is true — that 70% of the glyphosate that has been used in human history has been used in the last 10 years.
 Think about that.
 If the latency period is 10-15 years, how many more glyphosate-related claims are out there?

 Bayer wants a settlement agreement that deprives people who have not even gotten cancer yet from their right to bring a claim down the road.
-That is not going to happen and it could be a problem.
-Still, I personally don’t think Bayer is going to hold up the settlement for anything.
+That will not happen and it could be a problem.
+Still, I personally don’t think Bayer will hold up the settlement for anything.
 They know this litigation is a threat to their very existence.
 If that means swallowing and dealing with a smaller amount of claims down the road, I think the bite that bullet.
-But we could find out later in January or February 2020.
+But we could find out soon, hopefully in March 2020.